 - Dimensions: 248.9 × 218 centimeters (98 × 85.8 inches)

 Luncheon on the Grass might sound familiar because this means the same as Le Déjeuner sur l’herbe.
-This work, however, was completed by Claude Monet and was a response painting to the controversial work completed by his colleague Édouard Manet.
+This work, however, was painted by Claude Monet and was a response painting to the controversial work completed by his colleague Édouard Manet.

-Unfortunately, this painting remained unfinished, even though a smaller version created a year later is on display in the Pushkin Museum in Moscow.
+Unfortunately, this Monet painting remained unfinished, even though a smaller version created a year later is on display in the Pushkin Museum in Moscow.
 What’s remarkable about this work is that it features Gustave Courbet, another famous French Realism painter.

 8. The Painter’s Studio – Gustave Courbet